 2001 – University of Minnesota Duluth wins the inaugural NCAA Division I Women's Hockey National Championship in Minneapolis, MN. and won by Minnesota Duluth.

 2002 - Ridder Arena was completed in Minneapolis and was considered the first venue nationwide built specifically for girls’ and women’s ice hockey.
-It was named after Bob Ridder, a founding member of Minnesota Hockey and a pioneer in women’s ice hockey.
+It was named after Kathleen and Bob Ridder, who together were pioneers in women’s ice hockey.

 2005 – Krissy Wendell becomes the first Minnesota native to win Patty Kazmaier Award (pictured below/right)

 2006-07 – Minnesota surpasses 10,000 registered girls and women’s players